-There are additional configuration options that you must add and set to configure the Cassandra persistence type.
+In addition, there are other configuration options that you must add and set to configure the Cassandra persistence type.
 These are the general steps:

-- 1. Add the ORS configuration option cassandra-listenport and enter a value for the Cassandra client port. - 2.
-Add the ORS configuration option cassandra-nodes and enter values for the hostnames (or IP addresses) that will constitute the individual nodes in the Cassandra cluster.
+1. In the cassandra-Listenport ORS configuration option, retain the default value (9160), or modify the value for the Cassandra client port, as required.

+2. Add the cassandra-nodes ORS configuration option and enter values for the host names (or IP addresses) that will constitute the individual nodes in the Cassandra cluster.